 What Are Your Favorite Ways to Use Leftover Ham?

-Have a wonderful week, and may you have success in all of your efforts to use up leftovers!
+Have a wonderful week, and may this slow cooker ham and potato dinner aid you in your efforts to use up leftovers!